OUR FUNDING POLICY

 5. If you work with children or vulnerable adults we will need evidence of your safeguarding policies and procedures.

-If you need further advice about these basics, contact one of the advisers listed at the bottom of this page or email us at info@wharfedalefoundation.org.uk.
+If you need further advice about these basics, contact one of the advisers listed at the bottom of this page.

 What we won’t normally fund